'I whip my clothes off and this is me'

 Burlesque dance class 'boosts body confidence'

-A burlesque dance class is helping promote body confidence, according to its instructor.
+This burlesque dance class in Leicester is helping promote body confidence, according to its instructor.

-Members of Sky Tribe in Leicester don lacy outfits each week and follow risqué routines.

-The performers insist it is all about empowering women and improving their fitness levels.

 -